Discover more from Just One Thing

 I no longer use Twitter.
 Or LinkedIn.
 My email client is encrypted.
 I use VPNs extensively.
 Because over the years, big tech has assiduously monetised every aspect of your (online) persona by selling your data to the highest and lowest bidders.
 Ever discussed lunch with someone only to see an ad for Zomato on Instagram?
 Search for a house only to be deja vu’d by cozy house with an amazing view on every website you visit?
 Here’s something you can try: Open your Instagram app (I know you have it installed) and talk about, I don’t know, maybe chocolate.
 Then write to me with what you see on Instagram the next day.

 As bad as it is, this data selling is not the biggest issue I have with the invasion of privacy.
-That honor goes to the misinformation bubble that the two largest ad networks of the world create by tracking you.
+That honour goes to the misinformation bubble that the two largest ad networks of the world create by tracking you.
 Which ad networks, you ask?
 Facebook (including all Facebook services) and Google (including all Google services and the Chrome browser).

 What?
 You thought Facebook ran a social network?
 No. It runs an ad network.
 You are the product it sells on that network.
 Nothing comes for free.